A fab manager's dilemma: maintenance scheduling vs productivity KPIs

 The complexity of semiconductor wafer fabrication entails a huge number of decisions and trade-offs a fab manager has to deal with each day.
 Preventive maintenance is one of them.
 The equipment used in the fabrication process is extremely capital intensive; therefore, it is critical that tools are utilised effectively and maintained on a regular basis to avoid any failures.
 Any servicing requires stopping the tools and suspending it from the manufacturing processes for a given period of time.
 With a recent shortage of chips, for the automotive industry, in particular, a fab manager faces a significant challenge - how to schedule preventive maintenance operations whilst ensuring maximum OTD and high throughput?

 Maintenance scheduling is an established topic of research, with many authors showcasing various ways of solving this scheduling problem using simulation and optimisation techniques.
-An interesting tech paper on this topic was presented in the Winter Simulation Conference 2020 in December, by A. Moritz et al. “Maintenance with production planning constraints in semiconductor manufacturing” of Mines Saint-Étienne and STMicroelectronics.
-[The paper]
+An interesting tech paper on this topic was presented at the Winter Simulation Conference 2020 in December, by A. Moritz et al. “Maintenance with production planning constraints in semiconductor manufacturing” of Mines Saint-Étienne and STMicroelectronics. [the paper]

 In this article, our expert, Ioannis Konstantelos, Optimization Technology Lead, reviews the paper and explains Flexciton's approach to this complex topic.